axolotlsAxolotl Water Change Schedule: How Often, How Much, Step-by-Step Procedure, Emergency Triggers,...

 Cleaning the filter and changing water on the same day

 Cleaning filter media removes a portion of the beneficial bacterial colony.
 Combining a filter clean with a water change doubles the disruption to the tank’s biological stability.
-Stagger these tasks: do the water change one day and clean the filter 3 to 4 days later, or vice versa.
-The cleaning routine guide covers how to schedule filter maintenance alongside water changes.
+Stagger these tasks: do the water change one day and clean the filter three to four days later, or vice versa.
+The filtration guide covers how to schedule filter maintenance alongside water changes.

-Ignoring test results and sticking to a rigid schedule
+Ignoring test results in favor of a rigid schedule

 Frequently asked questions